Dennisman219/ds_portfolio/portfolio.md

 ```

 ### Evaluation
-As mentioned in the paper, the two dataset we used are structured quite differently.
+As mentioned in the paper, the two dataset we used (Agora and Web-IQ) are structured quite differently.
 The Agora data features many rows but little text per row and the Web-IQ data features fewer rows but more text per row.
 We achieved the highest scores when training and testing with the Agora set.\
 Training on the Agora data and testing on the Web-IQ data results in low scores.
 I suspect we would be able to achieve higher scores if we could combine both dataset together in order to train a model on mixed dataset features many records with varying length per record.

 ### Conlusion
 The research found that the best pipeline for classifying text-based content consisted of a preprocessing component that minimally alters the text.
 The vectorization component used tf-idf and applies n-grams to create shingles of two words to create feature vectors of the used corpus.
 Finally, a Linear SVC model was trained that can be used to classify new data.

 ### Planning
 At the beginning of the project a general planning was created to which we can refer to keep track of our general progress and things to do.
-In this planning we tried to follow a itterative process, i.e. we can return to tasks after 'completing' it earlier.
+In this planning we tried to follow a itterative process, i.e. we can return to tasks after later after working on it earlier.

-[general_planning]: general_planning.png
+[general_planning]: img/general_planning.png
 ![general_planning]

-Later, when more detailed goals and to-do points were defined we created a trello board in which we created epics and tasks which were picked up and completed in sprints of two weeks.
+Later, when more detailed goals and to-do points were defined we created [a trello board](https://trello.com/b/cfgVjvpE) in which we created epics and tasks which were picked up and completed in sprints of two weeks.
 Tasks were assigned to a person either at creation or when someone decided to pick up a open task.

-[trello_board]: trello_board.png
+[trello_board]: img/trello_board.png
 ![trello_board]

 ## Predictive Analysis
 ### Selecting a model
 In the beginning of the project we wanted to see if unsupervised machine learning was promising enough to continue using.
-I created the script kmtest.py which uses tf-idf and a k-means clustering algorithm to cluster the vectors together.
+I created the script [kmtest.py](src/kmtest.py) which uses tf-idf and a k-means clustering algorithm to cluster the vectors together.
 This model was selected for a couple of reasons:
 - The model is described as a simple model which might be smart given my limited understanding at the time of creation.
 - The model is unsupervised, which is what we wanted to try out.
 - The model clusters the vectors which aligns best with our classifiction problem.

+Later we decided not to persue unsupervised learning further since our data is labeled so supervised learning seems more logical and easier.
+Also it is difficult to validate the performance of unsupervised models.

 ### Configuring a model
 The model is configured with the following lines: